AhmedFakhry47/Kalman-Filter-And-Veihcle-Poisition-Estimation/README.md

 # Kalman-Filter-And-Veihcle-Poisition-Estimation

+##Intro
+ The Kalman Filter is the optimal linear estimate for linear system models with additive independent white noise in both<br/>
+the transition and the measurement systems<br/>

+##Job to be done
 Testing the kalman filter with a very simple example which is : <br/>
 -A veihcle that is moving on straight rails, it's initially stationary at position zero <br/>
 -There are two state variables ( Position x , Velocity x ) and this simplification is for having a linear system <br/>